tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 This covers a high level overview of the Hugging Face Transformers library.
 Next we will see how to use the library along with Sagemaker.

 # Using Hugging Face on Sagemaker
 Hugging Face in collaboration with AWS released Sagemaker Hugging Face Deep Learning Containers (DLCs) that makes it easy to train and deploy Hugging Face models using AWS platform.
+In the following section, we will see how to use these DLCs to train and deploy Hugging Face Transformer models in AWS.

 ## Running a Training job